open-resources/physics_bank/content/public/009.Work/Work/Lowering_bucket_1/lowering_bucket_1.md

         value: No external forces
 ---
 # {{ params.vars.title }}
 {{params.vars.name}} stands on a cliff, and gently lowers a bucket of water to the ground using a rope.
-The bucket starts out with an initial downwards velocity, but {{ params.vars.name }} is tightening their grip on the rope as it slides through their hands, so that is slows as it desccends, and when the bucket touches the ground it has zero velocity.
+The bucket starts out with an initial downwards velocity, but {{ params.vars.name }} is tightening their grip on the rope as it slides through their hands, so that is slows as it descends, and when the bucket touches the ground it has zero velocity.
 Consider the energy in the situation and how the work is being done if the system consists of {{params.vars.name}}, the rope, the bucket, the air, and the earth.

 ## Part 1